 As the night marches onward, Cassiopeia – like the hour hand of a clock – circles around the North Star, though in a counter-clockwise direction.

 By dawn, you will find Cassiopeia has swept down in the northwest – to a point below the North Star.
-At that time, if you’re at a southerly latitude, you might not be able to see Cassiopeia.
+At that time, if you’re at a southerly latitude, such as the far south U.S., you might not be able to see Cassiopeia.
 The constellation might be below your horizon.
 But if you’re located at a latitude like those in the northern U.S., you will still see Cassiopeia sitting on or near your northern horizon.

 Look northward on these cold December evenings to see the Queen Cassiopeia sitting proudly on her throne, atop the northern terminus of the Milky Way!

-Bottom line: Watch for the constellation Cassiopeia the Queen on these December evenings.
-It is shaped like an M or W. You’ll find Cassiopeia in the northeast at nightfall, sweeping higher in the north as evening progresses.
+Bottom line: Watch for Cassiopeia the Queen on these December evenings.
+The constellation is shaped like an M or W. You’ll find Cassiopeia in the northeast at nightfall, sweeping higher in the north as evening progresses.